Trauma Dumping vs. Fair Conversation: Knowing the Difference

 It recognizes that friends, partners, and loved ones can support us, but they cannot become our sole emotional processing system.

-Here’s an exercise adapted from what I teach children in therapy:
+Here’s an exercise I like to practice with children in therapy:

 Before sharing something emotionally heavy, ask yourself three questions: